 Dr. Dina Serova

-As Junior PI of the project Asymmetric Communication in Ancient Egypt within the Collaborative Research Center 1412 Register, she investigates register knowledge and variation in Ancient Egyptian narrative and mortuary texts from a linguistic perspective.
+Since 2024, Dina is a Junior PI of the project Asymmetric Communication in Ancient Egypt within the Collaborative Research Center 1412 “Register” where she investigates register knowledge and variation in Ancient Egyptian narrative and mortuary texts from a linguistic perspective.
 She is an active member of several international research groups and projects, such as Multimodal Communication in Ancient Egypt with Silvia Kutscher and the Middle Kingdom Theban Project led by Antonio J. Morales, which emphasize her academic diversity and broad research interests.

 Books by Dina Serova